Break the ice and start back-to-school season smoothly using these engaging first-day-of-school writing prompts for students.

-Not only do these first day of school writing prompts reduce writer’s block, they sharpen writing skills, instill a love for writing, and set a positive tone for the new school year.
+What’s more, these writing prompts for the first day of school reduce writer’s block, sharpen writing skills, instill a love for writing, and set a positive tone for the new school year.

-Get to know your students, and assess their writing abilities using these fun back to school writing activity ideas.
+Get to know your students, and assess their writing abilities utilizing these engaging back-to-school writing activity ideas.

 1. On the first day of school, I feel…